lujiefsi/NPEDetector/README.md

 1. Nullable method who may return null method.
 Like "parse".
 2. NPE point who may throw null pointer exception, like "getMasterInfoPort#4"

+**NPEDetector  is designed for such simple case, not systematically finding all NPEs.**

 # Approach
 NPEDetector is based on an famous static analysis framework [WALA](https://github.com/wala/WALA).